 take any chances when applying for workers' compensation.
 Instead,

-let a Kansas City workers' compensation lawyer from Montee Law Firm,
+let the Kansas City workers' compensation legal team from Montee Law

-Why do I need a lawyer for a workers' compensation claim?
+Why do I need an attorney for a workers' compensation claim?

 At the Montee Law Firm, P.C., we have been fighting for the rights of the